-Balkan Lokantası is one of the first places that comes in mind in Istanbul when someone is looking for home-cooking foods.
-Tasty traditional Turkish foods and soups, saccharine desserts, a variety of options to choose from, and, overall, a friendly staff, make it an outstanding option for money-to-value criteria.
+Balkan Lokantası is one of the first places that comes to mind in Istanbul when someone is looking for home-cooked foods.
+Tasty traditional Turkish foods and soups, saccharine desserts, a variety of options to choose from, and, overall, a friendly staff, make it an outstanding option for the money-to-value criteria.

-Balkan Lokantası is a chain of restaurants that is running across the whole of Istanbul and is famous for its good service at most affordable prices.
-The food in this restaurant is displayed in fine layout within glass windows, and you can just lift a food tray, point towards the desired dishes, and pay at the counter afterward.
+Balkan Lokantası is a chain of restaurants that runs across the whole of Istanbul and is famous for its good service at the most affordable prices.
+The food in this restaurant is displayed in a fine layout with glass windows, and you can just lift a food tray, point toward the desired dishes, and pay at the counter afterward.
 The place is usually very busy, filled mostly with locals.

-Apart from traditional main courses, you can also experience a good variety of Turkish home soups, exclusive olive oil foods, and rich salads.
-These olive oil foods are worth to taste.
+Apart from traditional main courses, you can also experience a good variety of Turkish home soups, exclusive olive oil dishes, and rich salads.
+These olive oil dishes are worth tasting.

 Address: Hocapasa Mah., Hoca Pasa Sok., No: 12, Sultanahmet, +90 212 514 34 94.

-In the residential neighborhood of Little Hagia Sophia Mosque, this exquisite restaurant – named in honor of the Ottoman fountain next to its streetside terrace – serves a blend of Mediterranean, Turkish, and Middle Eastern cuisines in a nominal price, including appetizing kebap, mixed grills, the chicken on skewers, Adana kebap and güveç (meat and vegetable stew).
+In the residential neighborhood of Little Hagia Sophia Mosque, this exquisite restaurant – named in honor of the Ottoman fountain next to its streetside terrace – serves a blend of Mediterranean, Turkish, and Middle Eastern cuisines at a nominal price, including appetizing kebab, mixed grills, chicken on skewers, Adana kebab, and güveç (meat and vegetable stew).

-The restaurant also considers vegetarians and offers a variety of vegan dishes such as tempting mushroom and vegetable casseroles in a reasonable price range.
+The restaurant also considers vegetarians and offers a variety of vegan dishes such as tempting mushrooms and vegetable casseroles at a reasonable price range.
 The restaurant is one of the famous places for pide.

-The location is pretty nice, with a classic feel surrounded by traditional baths, Hotel Basileus, and the old Islamic fountain.
-The owner and other staff members are very attentive, friendly, and also help in choosing the foods.
-I recommend you stay on the first floor, which is very calm, highly decorated with dim lights, antique furnishing, and a wooden fireplace.
-You can stroll around the block to see traditional and contemporary arts and check out the Little Hagia Sophia Mosque.
+The location is nice, with a classic feel surrounded by traditional baths, Hotel Basileus, and the old Islamic fountain.
+The owner and staff are attentive, friendly, and helpful in choosing the foods.
+I recommend staying on the first floor, which is calm, and decorated with dim lights, antique furnishing, and a wooden fireplace.
+You can stroll around the block to see traditional and contemporary arts and visit the Little Hagia Sophia Mosque.